catalyst-cloud/catalystcloud-docs/source/compute-service/launch-compute-instance.rst

 =================

 When creating a new instance via the dashboard you are asked to select a `Boot Source`.
-You can choose to use an image provided by Catalyst Cloud, images uploaded by you, instance snapshots, existing volumes, or volume
+You can choose to use an image provided by Sky TV, images uploaded by you, instance snapshots, existing volumes, or volume
 snapshots:

-* ``Image``: Public images are pre-configured operating system images provided by Catalyst Cloud or our partners.
+* ``Image``: Public images are pre-configured operating system images provided by Sky TV or our partners.
 Private images are images you have uploaded yourself.
 * ``Instance Snapshot``: Assuming you have previously created a snapshot of another compute instance, this option will create a new compute instance that